iossifovlab/gpf/userdocs/administration/getting_started.rst

 GPF Installation
 ################

-The GPF system is developed in Python and supports Python 3.7 and up.
-The recommended way to setup the GPF development environment is to use Anaconda.
+The GPF system is developed in Python and supports Python 3.9 and up.
+The recommended way to set up the GPF development environment is to use Anaconda.

 Install GPF
 +++++++++++